 Questions to ask yourself

-What were your takeaways from this series?
-Which day was your favorite?
+What are your takeaways from this series?